zotonic/zotonic/doc/manuals/templates.rst

 Custom tags
 ^^^^^^^^^^^

-Screen components for when tags and included templates are not enough and programming is needed.
+Custom tags, internally called `scomps` are module-defined tags, which are used when including templates is not enough and more programming is needed.

-Scomps add logic to templates or generate HTML/javascript constructs that are too difficult for templates.
+Custom tags add logic to templates or generate HTML/Javascript constructs that are too difficult for templates.
 A good example is the :ref:`scomp-menu` scomp which implements the menu, including sub menus and highlighting of the current menu item.

 Scomps have the same syntax as tags::

    {% scompname arg=value ... %}.

-Scomps are implemented by :ref:`modules`, tags are implemented by the template system.
+Scomps are implemented by :ref:`manual-modules`, tags are implemented by the template system.

 .. seealso:: a listing of all :ref:`scomps`.